Spotify removes Neil Young's music after he objects to Joe Rogan's podcast

 Spotify's scrubbing of Young from its service was first reported on Wednesday afternoon by The Wall Street Journal.
 His removal from the streaming platform makes him one of the most popular musical artists not to appear on Spotify, where his songs have garnered hundreds of millions of streams.

-As of Wednesday afternoon, Young's albums were still available to stream on Spotify.
+As of Wednesday evening, most of Young's material had been removed from Spotify.
 In a statement sent to NPR Wednesday afternoon, a Spotify spokesperson wrote: "We want all the world's music and audio content to be available to Spotify users.
 With that comes great responsibility in balancing both safety for listeners and freedom for creators.
 We have detailed content policies in place and we've removed over 20,000 podcast episodes related to COVID since the start of the pandemic.
 We regret Neil's decision to remove his music from Spotify, but hope to welcome him back soon."

 Earlier this month, Young sold 50% of his songwriting copyrights to the U.K. investment company Hipgnosis Songs, which was founded by music industry veteran Merck Mercuriadis.
 Most of the recordings in Young's discography are distributed by Warner Music Group, though a handful are distributed by Universal Music Group.